ibm-cloud-docs/servicenow/provisioning.md

   | Critical Plan     | X-Small, Small, Medium, Large, X-Large |
   | Non Critical Plan | X-Small, Small, Medium, Large          |

-- **Additional Storage**: Additional storage to provision for your deployment.
-Value must be greater than or equal to 0 and specified in GB.
-Add up to a maxium of 50% of the base plan size volume.
+- **Additional Storage (GB)**: Additional storage to provision for your deployment.
+Value must be specified in GB.
+Value must be greater than or equal to 0, and less than 50% of the base plan size volume.

   | Plan Size | Max Additional Storage |
   | --------- | ---------------------- |